RohanNathHERE/EvoGenomics/README.md

-# EvoGenomics
+# EvoGenomics by Rohan Nath
-Welcome to EvoGenomics Explorer, a portfolio dedicated to my work in comparative and evolutionary genomics through the lens of computational biology.
-Here, you'll find insights into my research on genomic diversity, evolutionary patterns, and the computational methods I employ to unravel the complexities of life's molecular blueprint.
+Welcome to EvoGenomics, the digital portfolio of Rohan Nath, dedicated to the exploration of comparative and evolutionary genomics through computational biology.
+This site showcases my research, projects, and contributions to understanding the genetic foundations of life's diversity.
+Dive into my work as I uncover the evolutionary mechanisms that shape genomes across species.